 In a divorce, the court must evaluate each custody case individually.
 In Ohio, custody and visitation decisions are based on the “best interests” of the child listed in the Ohio Revised Code (ORC) 3109 (F)(4).
 There is no assumption that the mother will automatically have custody rights.

 Do I Need a Lawyer to Deal with Issues Involving Father’s Rights?

-When you are trying to prove paternity or show the court why you should be awarded custody or visitation rights, it is important to have a family law attorney on your side.
+When you are trying to prove paternity or show the court why you should be awarded custody or visitation rights, it is important to have a child custody lawyer on your side.
 Sometimes these issues become complicated, particularly if the child’s mother is resistant to having the biological father involved in the child’s life.

-Slater & Zurz LLP law firm has several family law attorneys experienced in handling these types of matters and would be pleased to meet with you and discuss your case in a free initial consultation.
-Contact 888.534.4850 and ask for a family law attorney or go to slaterzurz.com and chat with a representative.
+Slater & Zurz LLP law firm has several family lawyers experienced in handling these types of matters and would be pleased to meet with you and discuss your case in a free initial consultation.
+Contact 888.534.4850, ask for a family law attorney, and chat with a representative.
 You can also fill out a form on the website explaining the type of help you need and where to contact you.